-I bet you are asking yourself why in the world you want to attract toads to the garden, right?
+I bet you are asking yourself why in the world you want to attract toads to your garden, right?
 If you love growing your own food, you really need to keep reading to find out!
 We have a TON of toads in the garden and I am thrilled that they call my back yard home.

 Hate Garden Pests?
 Encourage TOADS in the Garden!

 Toads eat garden pests like the dreaded hornworm caterpillar and squash beetles that like to attack my garden.
 Learn how to attract toads and you will have significantly fewer garden pests!
 But, can you just stick out a toad house with a for rent sign and hope they show up?
 Not really!

 I am going to share a few ways to encourage toads to visit your yard.
 So that garden pests are less of a problem!
 Remember, once you get them there, they are more likely to breed and your toad population will take off.
 And while this article focuses on toads, you can attract frogs in much the same way.
 They are also fabulous garden helpers when it comes to eating bugs.